cwrc/CWRC-Mapping-Timelines-Project/README.md

 ## Installation & Setup

 To install Plot-It, download it to a web server's application directory that supports PHP scripts.
 This release has been tested on the Apache server using a MySQL database.
 The Geonames database will also need to be set up, please see the `geonames` folder for documentation about that.
 Plot-It requires data in a specific JSON schema, please see the `transformers` folder for details about the schemas.
 Pre-processed datasets in the required schema are included with the code files.
-Plot-It also supports additional map overlays, please see the `assets/images/maps` folder for further details.
+Plot-It also supports additional atlas overlays, please see the `assets/images/maps` folder for further details.

 ## Data
 Datafiles are linked using `<link>` tags in the document `<head>` section with `rel="cwrc/data".